 As an undergrad, I was very interested in the healing power of creativity.
-I also recognized that healing has to take into account social justice and our embodied experience, leading me to blend these interested into an individualized major at the Gallatin School at New York University.
+I also recognized that healing has to take into account our cultural and embodied experience, leading me to blend these interests into an individualized major at the Gallatin School at New York University.
 My interest in yoga and yoga philosophy led me to explore further what embodied experience can offer to the therapy process.
 I received certifications in these fields and pursued a counseling degree from the California Institute of Integral Studies in the field of Somatic Psychology.

 I blend my personal life with my professional, learning as much as I can from my experiences and practicing deep self-care.
 I enjoy hanging out with my husband, daughter, and friends, yoga, playing the harp, video games, and reading sci-fi and fantasy.